 Living in Cuba as an expat

 On the whole, Cuba is a relatively safe country.
-The biggest dangers are from natural disasters and poor infrastructure.
-Expats should take note that the hurricane season runs from June to November, and extreme weather can be a safety issue.
-Crime, especially opportunistic theft, can also be an issue, so expats should avoid walking around Havana alone at night and make sure to use only legitimate taxis and tour operators.
+Regarding safety, expats should be aware of the hurricane season, which runs from June to November, and be prepared for occasional infrastructure challenges.
+Crime, specifically opportunistic theft, can also be an issue, so expats should avoid walking around Havana alone at night and make sure to use only legitimate taxis and tour operators.

 Cost of living in Cuba

-Cuba has a fairly low cost of living, with Mercer's Cost of Living Survey for 2023 ranking Havana as 225th most expensive out of 227 cities worldwide.
-Only Karachi and Islamabad in Pakistan, at 226th and 227th respectively, attained a lower ranking in the survey.
-This is good news, as it confirms Cuba's relative affordability when compared to other expat destinations.
+Cuba has an affordable cost of living, with Mercer’s Cost of Living Survey for 2024 ranking Havana as 217th most expensive out of 226 cities worldwide.
+This is good news, as it confirms Cuba’s relative affordability compared to other expat destinations.

-Rent and everyday costs are affordable in Cuba, but expats should be aware that local salaries are low and it may be difficult to live a comfortable life if working for a local company.
+Rent and everyday costs are affordable in Cuba, but expats should understand that local salaries are low, and it may be challenging to live a comfortable expat lifestyle if working for a local company.
 Many expats who relocate to Cuba therefore work remotely for a company back home.
 The higher income allows expats to enjoy the low cost of living and island lifestyle.

 Expat families and children

-Cuba has built reputable education and healthcare systems, and the medical tourism industry has played a key role in the country’s economy for a number of years.
-That said, the poor infrastructure leaves much to be desired.
-There are few international schools in Cuba – all of which are in the country’s capital, Havana.
-That said, these schools offer a good standard of education, although fees are high.
+Cuba has been internationally recognised for its robust education and healthcare systems, which testify to its commitment to public welfare.
+Furthermore, the medical tourism industry has flourished due to the high standard of care available at a fraction of the cost in many Western countries.
+That said, infrastructure development is an ongoing challenge.
+There are few international schools in Cuba – all in the country’s capital, Havana.
+These schools offer a good standard of education, although fees are high.

 Cuba is a family-friendly destination.
-With its miles of coastline, expat families will have plenty of opportunity to enjoy the outdoors by spending a day on the beach, or doing activities such as kayaking and skiing.
-Town squares also often have fun things for kids to do, like enjoying a carousel ride or playing an impromptu game of baseball with other local children.
+With its miles of coastline, expat families will have plenty of opportunities to enjoy the outdoors by spending a day on the beach or doing activities such as kayaking and snorkelling.
+Town squares also often have fun things for kids to do, like enjoying a carousel ride or playing an impromptu baseball game with other local children.

 Climate in Cuba

-Cuba has a semitropical climate with two distinct seasons: a rainy season from May to October, and a dry season from November to April.
+Cuba has a semitropical climate with two distinct seasons: a rainy season from May to October and a dry season from November to April.
 Generally, the weather in Cuba is sunny, hot and humid.
-In summer, the heat can get uncomfortable, with high humidity and temperatures reaching 100°F (38°C).
+The heat can get uncomfortable in summer, with high humidity and temperatures reaching 100°F (38°C).
 That said, those living on the coast will find the sea breeze tends to make conditions more pleasant during this time of the year.
 Throughout the year, the average temperatures range between 70°F (21°C) and 81°F (27°C).

 Fast facts